MetOffice/CDDS/docs/developer_documentation/cdds_installation.md

           You should see `en_GB.UTF-8` for `LC_ALL` and the command set above for `CDDS_ENV_COMMAND`.

 === "On Jasmin"
+    !!! warning
+        This section will be updated soon

     !!! info
         The recommended location for installation is `miniconda3` environment under `/gws/smf/j04/cmip6_prep/cdds-env-python3/miniconda3`